 Each class has physical education twice a week.
 Lessons are designed to teach students the fundamentals of different sports, with an emphasis on promoting physical health and good sportsmanship.

-Library time provides students with the opportunity to check out books, learn about the layout of the library, and take Accelerated Reader Tests.
+Library time provides students with the opportunity to check out books and learn about the layout of the library.
 For the upper elementary grades, research skills and proper digital citizenship are introduced.

 Basic concepts and vocabulary are introduced to the students.
 They will learn simple sentences, greetings, questions and answers, and participate in activities that will allow them to practice their Spanish skills.
 The teacher also uses traditional Hispanic songs, games, and stories to incorporate the Spanish culture.
 Spanish instruction focuses on grammar, reading and writing, vocabulary, and conversation.

 Musical instruction is taught weekly.
 Students study musical notation, recognizing the direction of melodic lines, major and minor sounds, musical forms, styles, and structure, and how these ideas relate to music today.
 They learn to play, compose, and perform music using their voices and various instruments including drums, ukuleles, and Orff instruments.
 Units on important composers and musical styles from around the world are also part of the music curriculum.
 Students are given numerous opportunities to use their musical abilities.
 Programs are scheduled throughout the school year that showcase the student’s vocal and instrumental talents.